 Recently I began trying a new strategy on the Facebook pages I run.
 Whenever possible, I’ve been writing the posts in the first person and signing my name at the end.
 So for example, a stodgy, corporate sounding post like this:

-- “I’d love to get your feedback on our new line of green widgets – Justin, Page Admin”
+“I’d love to get your feedback on our new line of green widgets – Palmer, Page Admin”

 3. Find a Voice

 Develop a unique voice that suits your brand.
 It might be quirky or it might be serious – just make sure it fits with the overall image you’re trying to convey.

 Having a distinct voice actually makes writing easier.
 If you develop a persona and ask yourself, “How would my brand communicate this message in our unique way?” copy will flow much easier.

 4. Give Breathing Room

 One mistake I often see on Facebook is the failure to use line breaks when writing updates.
 Breaking up longer copy with spaces between sentences makes your messaging easier to scan and increases the likelihood followers will engage.
 This is vital especially if the end of your post contains a call to action and/or link.
 Which brings us to the most important tip…